Why Aspirations in Computing (AiC) Matters

 A Computing Career Offers Job Security, High Salaries, and Meaningful Work

-AiC helps to address barriers in women’s participation.
-Technology too often has a culture of invisibility, otherness, self-doubt, and closed doors.
-AiC program elements turn barriers into possibilities by offering exclusive awards, scholarships, internships, and community—building women’s leadership, technical, and entrepreneurial skills.
+AiC helps to increase participation.
+AiC program elements opens opportunities to explore career pathways by offering exclusive awards, scholarships, internships, and community—building leadership, technical, and entrepreneurial skills.
 (Find out more about AiC program elements.)